What is DRS?

 3. Invocation Receipt: A signed JWT recording the actual tool call arguments, the full chain of DR hashes, and the tool server's DID.

-4. Bundle: The invocation receipt plus all DRs, transmitted as a base64url-encoded JSON object in the X-DRS-Bundle HTTP header.
+4. Bundle: The invocation receipt plus all DRs.
+On HTTP-terminated routes it travels as a base64url-encoded JSON object in the X-DRS-Bundle header.
+On pure JSON-RPC MCP flows it can travel in params._meta["X-DRS-Bundle"] with the same base64url encoding.

 What DRS is not